 12. Shopify

-Shopify webpage showing the headline “Be the next big thing” with call‑to‑action buttons to start for free and learn why Shopify is built.
+Shopify webpage showing the headline “Be the next big thing” with call‑to‑action buttons to learn why Shopify is built

 Shopify home page